TB-500: Thymosin Beta-4 Fragment — Scientific Analysis

 Peer-reviewed evidence with PMID verifiable on PubMed

-Pre-clinical study documenting that Tβ4 (TB-500) promotes angiogenesis, wound healing, and hair follicle development in animal models.
+Review of pre-clinical data on Tβ4 in angiogenesis, wound healing, and follicular development.
 Documents VEGF upregulation and endothelial cell mobility.

 Latest literature review: 2026-04 · PubMed